-- Understand the challenges of IoT analytics systems development and deployment - To learn about data analytics and use cloud offerings related to IoT. - Ability to understand the Searching and security requirements of IoT. - Acquire the knowledge of Tools, Platform and Services for IoT Analytics - To Develop IoT infrastructure for real time scenarios.
+- \ Understand the challenges of IoT analytics systems development and deployment - \ To learn about data analytics and use cloud offerings related to IoT. - \ Ability to understand the Searching and security requirements of IoT. - \ Acquire the knowledge of Tools, Platform and Services for IoT Analytics - \ To Develop IoT infrastructure for real time scenarios.

-- a.
-Engineering knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
-Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.
-Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
-Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - i.
-Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings. - j.
-Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions. - m.
+b.
+Problem analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

+c.
+Design/development of solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+d.
+Conduct investigations of complex problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

+e.
+Modern tool usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

+i.
+Individual and team work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.

+j.
+Communication: Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.

+m.
 Design and develop cost effective, secure, reliable IT, network and web based solutions with professional expertise in the domains including banking and healthcare and communications.

-- 1. Identify the networking protocols for connecting devices and challenges of IoT Analytics - 2.
-Understand the cloud based IoT and IoT in Data Analytics - 3.
+- 1. 1.
+Identify the networking protocols for connecting devices and challenges of IoT Analytics - 2.
+2. Understand the cloud based IoT and IoT in Data Analytics - 3.
 3. Explain the concepts of Security requirements and Searching the IoT - 4.
 4. Apply the different tools and services for the IoT Analytics platform - 5.
 5. Analyze applications of IoT Analytics in a real time scenario

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

 1 2 1 1 1 3 2 2 2

 2 2 1 3 2 3 2 2 2

 3 2 2 2 3 3 2 2 2

 4 3 2 3 3 3 2 2 3

-5 3 3 3 3 3 97 2 3 3
+5 3 3 3 3 3 77 2 3 3